8 Ways To Help Improve Your Employee Retention Rates

 Over the course of numerous studies in recent years, it has become blindingly evident that providing a wellbeing scheme is vital to supporting employees’ mental and physical health.
 Generally, the more support you give to staff that empowers them to be happier and healthier, the less likely they are to leave.

 Promoting mental health can be done through stress management activities that don’t necessarily have to be expensive or complex.
-For instance, you could consider offering weekly exercise classes - this non-monetary incentive could also be used as an effective team building exercise that helps colleagues to socialise - another important aspect of retention.
+For instance, you could consider offering weekly exercise classes - this non-monetary incentive could also be used as an effective team building exercise that helps colleagues to socialise - another important aspect for employees to increase the duration of their service.

 8. Develop internal career paths to encourage retention